 The Walk to End Racism is a crucial step we can all take together towards eliminating racism.

 By uniting to address issues, understand complexities, and implement solutions, we have the power to transform Central New York for the better.
-We welcome everyone to participate and encourage attendees to bring their own signs to walk with.

 Thank you to our 2024 sponsors!